-The combined program is designed for the exceptional high school student who knows they want to pursue a degree in physical therapy.
-As of September 1, 2012, for consideration, applicants should have:
+The early assurance program is designed for the exceptional high school student who knows they want to pursue a degree in physical therapy.
+For consideration, applicants should have:

 For admission directly into the doctoral program applicants must possess a bachelor's or master's degree, and should have an academic record that includes a balance of coursework in the humanities, social sciences, and natural sciences, including competency in English writing.
 Generally, to be competitive, applicants should have a GPA of at least 3.0 and science and math grades a C+ or higher.
 Other requirements include: